Keyguard Frame

 Our example screen protector doesn’t have any clips on the bottom so we’ll need to find a different way to mount the screen protector securely to the tablet.
 Micro-suction tape does this job very well.

 You won’t be removing the screen protector from the tablet except very rarely, so you can feel free to add a generous amount of micro-suction tape.
-Apply tape to all four sides of the screen protector bottom.:
+Tape should be applied to all four sides of the screen protector bottom.:

 The transparent film is still in place on the tape in this photo.